Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 docker run elpasso
 ```

-After starting the docker container, you should be able to see the same results as when you build with make.
+After starting the docker container, you should be able to see the same test results as when you build with make.

 ## 3. Documentation